luizgdsmdev/Javascript-studies/basics/functions/intro.md

 function functionName(optionalParameters){}
 ````
 - ``function``: reserved word for declaring a function.
 It basically brings the function to 'life' by pointing its existence in the code, pretty much the same as ``let`` or ``const`` does for variables;
-- ``functionName``: follows the basic naming on JavaScript, like no numbers or symbols at the beginning, and so on;
+- ``functionName``: follows the basic naming of JavaScript, like no numbers or symbols at the beginning, and so on;
 - ``optionalParameters``: can be none, one or more parameters of different structured data like numbers, strings, objects, or even other functions;
 - Brackets ``{}``: determine the beginning and the end of the block where the function instructions take place.